Chetan-cy1/Java-Project-VIT/README.md

 ## Features
 ### Core Modules
-- **Book Management**: Add, search, view, update, and delete books with ISBN tracking
+- **Book Catalog**: Simple CRUD (Create, Read, Update, Delete) operations for books.
+Each book is tracked by its ISBN.
-- **Member Management**: Register members, update information, and view member details
+- **Member Registration**: Allows librarians to register new members, update their contact information, and retrieve member details.
-- **Transaction Management**: Handle book borrowing and returning with automatic fine calculation
+- **Transaction Processing**: Manages the entire borrowing lifecycle, from loaning a book to processing its return, including automatic fine calculations.

 ### Key Capabilities
-- Interactive console-based user interface
-- Real-time book availability tracking
+- Menu-Driven Interface: The application runs entirely within the console using clear text menus.
+- Real-time Stock Check: Tracks the current number of available copies for every book.
 - Member borrowing limits based on membership type
-- Automatic fine calculation for overdue books
-- Transaction history tracking
+- Borrowing Controls: Enforces member-specific borrowing limits based on their membership type (e.g., Student, Faculty).
+- Automated Fine System: Calculates and applies fines immediately when a book is returned overdue.
+- History Tracking: Maintains a record of all borrowing and return events.
-- Search functionality for books and members
+- Search Filters: Quick search functionality for locating specific books or members.
-- Data validation and error handling
+- Input Handling: Includes basic checks to ensure user input is valid before processing.

 ## Technologies Used
 - **Language**: Java 11